CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

         `-- PepAD.1
 ```

 The PepAD executable is therefore `src/PepAD/PepAD`, not `src/PepAD`.
-The
-runtime `lib/` directory remains beside the executable, where PepAD can locate
+The runtime `lib/` directory should be at same level with the PepAD executable.
-it.

-To install PepAD somewhere else, provide the installation directory as the
+To install PepAD somewhere else, provide the installation directory as the first argument:
-first argument:

 ```bash
 bash src/compile_code.sh /path/to/PepAD_install